5 Reasons to Exercise Regularly Throughout Your Pregnancy

-So, before you reach for that gym bag, here are the five main reasons every expectant moms should exercise regularly:
+Here are the five main reasons every expectant moms should exercise regularly:

 Most of the “normal” discomforts associated with pregnancy result from postural changes and muscle tightness that can be reduced or eliminated with the appropriate exercises.

-A study in Spain concluded that exercising at least 3 times a week throughout pregnancy reduces your risk for a C-section birth.
+A study in Spain concluded that exercising at least three times a week throughout pregnancy reduces your risk for a C-section birth.

 Not surprisingly, women who exercise regularly while pregnant gain less weight than women who do not.
 That means less baby weight to take off after baby comes.

 With increased muscle tone from months of exercising the muscles weakened during pregnancy and less weight to lose afterward, women who perform targeted prenatal exercise regularly throughout pregnancy recover more quickly after giving birth.

-A long-term study recently showed that women who had exercised during pregnancy maintained long-term fitness and a healthy weight and had reduced cardiovascular risk when they reached menopause when compared to women who did not exercise while pregnant.
+A long-term study showed that women who had exercised during pregnancy maintained long-term fitness and a healthy weight and had reduced cardiovascular risk when they reached menopause when compared to women who did not exercise while pregnant.